daniel-gheorghita/MLOps_car_price_prediction/README.md

 The project's focus is on the MLOps practices and minimum time has been spent on the actual model training parts.

 ## Problem description
-This goal of the project (apart from learning MLOps practices and tools) is to create a model for predicting the price in EUR of a car given a set of features: horsepower, number of seats, number of doors, fuel consumption, maximum speed and acceleration time to 100km/h.
+The machine learning goal of the project (apart from learning MLOps practices and tools) is to create a model for predicting the price in EUR of a car given a set of features: horsepower, number of seats, number of doors, fuel consumption, maximum speed and acceleration time to 100km/h.

 ## Dataset
 The project uses the [European car prices dataset](https://sites.google.com/site/frankverbo/data-and-software/data-set-on-the-european-car-market?authuser=0) by [Frank Verboven](https://sites.google.com/site/frankverbo) from K.U.
 Leuven (Belgium).